MonicaCortinas/research_zettels/notes/2004081204_uso_vapas_discapacidad.md

 --
 Referencias

+- Abdolrahmani, A., Kuber, R., & Branham, S. M. (2018).
+“Siri Talks at You.”
+Proceedings of the 20th International ACM SIGACCESS Conference on Computers and Accessibility - ASSETS ’18, 249–258. https://doi.org/10.1145/3234695.3236344
-Anders, G. (2017).
+- Anders, G. (2017).
 Alexa Understand Me.
-MIT TECHNOLOGY REVIEW, 120(5), 26–31.
+MIT Technology Review, 120(5), 26–31.
-Pradhan, A., Mehta, K., & Findlater, L. (2018).
+- Pradhan, A., Mehta, K., & Findlater, L. (2018).
 “Accessibility came by accident”: Use of voice-controlled intelligent personal assistants by people with disabilities.
 Conference on Human Factors in Computing Systems - Proceedings, 2018-April, 1–13. https://doi.org/10.1145/3173574.3174033